 Keep in mind – Personal leaves of absence for situations covered by Family Leave will not be considered until the provisions described in the Family Leave of Absence guidelines are exhausted.

-There are a million way you can productively spend the time with your infant.
+There are a million way you can productively spend the time with your newborn.
 We chose to spend most of the time outside in the nature hiking and exploring the nature of California.
 Whatever it is you choose to do with your little human being it is important to keep in mind that you have legally protected time to do so.

 You should definitely take advantage of the 12 weeks with your newborn.
 As many of our friends have pointed out – it is the easiest to travel long distance with a baby before they turn 1.
 Even though we are not big proponents of long distance travel for children, we still think that this is the most ideal time to go abroad if you have a good reason.
-So if you were planning on taking that international vacation it this is the perfect time to do and your job should be protected when you come back.

 Check out the useful infant travel checklist tips that my wife and I complied to make your short distance and long distance travel experience a bit more pleasant.